Merluccius merluccius: Habitat and biology

 As the hake grows larger fish become more important in the diet, hake with total lengths of between 16 cm and 35.9 cm have diets dominated by clupeids, especially pilchards and anchovies.
 Once a length of 36 cm was attained the fish had shifted to an entirely piscivorous diet and the favoured prey changed to centracanthids such as Spicara flexuosa and Centracanthus cirrus with the importance of clupeids declining at the same time.
 Decapods were also taken, especially Processa spp. and Solenocera membranacea while mysids, euphausiids and cephalopods were not a feature of the diets of these larger fish.
 The rate of cannibalism recorded increased with increasing size with the larger fish having a diet consisting of up to 71% smaller conspecifics.
 In the Atlantic off the Portuguese coasts a study found that hake were opportunistic feeders and preferred the demersal fish species that were most abundant at any given time with the main prey blue whiting, Atlantic mackerel, chub mackerel, European anchovy and pilchard.
 Its habit of feeding on clupeids led to the vernacular name "herring hake", this may lead to hake being netted along with the herring.
-This is consistent with a 19th-century account:

-"It is a very voracious fish, devouring great numbers of herrings and pilchards; hence it is frequently called the Herring Hake."
+This is consistent with a 19th-century account: "It is a very voracious fish, devouring great numbers of herrings and pilchards; hence it is frequently called the Herring Hake."

 Parasites

-Merluccius merluccius parasites have been well studied and as many as nineteen species of metazoan parasitized have been identified on hake in a single study from the Mediterranean.
+Merluccius merluccius parasites have been well studied and as many as nineteen species of metazoan parasites have been identified on hake in a single study from the Mediterranean.
 These included five species of ectoparasite, one species of Monogenea and four species of Copepoda and fourteen species of endoparasite made up of Platyhelminthes: four digeneans, two cestodes and six nematodes: as well as two acanthocephalans.